 Four simple fruit-based treats that don’t require any baking.
 Greek yogurt berry pops, sugared jell-o grapes, chocolate-covered mandarin oranges, and jell-o filled oranges.

-Right above this text is a quick (1 and 1/2 minutes!) video overview of these four fruity-themed treats and below are individual printable recipes.
+Right above this text is a quick (1 and 1/2 minutes!) video overview of these four fruity-themed treats and below are individual recipes.

 PIN THESE Fruity Treats to your Pinterest boards.

 GREEK YOGURT BERRY POPS

 My kids eat these all summer long and we all love them.
 We make these pops in either popsicle molds or in small paper (“bath”) cups.
 Whatever mold you have or small paper cup will work for these.

 As far as the popsicle sticks, you can use actual popsicle sticks, wooden spoons, or whatever else is sturdy enough to hold them up!

 3-ingredient berry fruit popsicles.
 Pick your favorite berry to customize!